Eczema on hands

 Despite the prevalence of eczema, there is no concrete known cause of eczema, however there are certain factors are known to cause or trigger the condition:

 • Environmental factors, such as intense heat, dry humid air, and dampness, can cause your immune system to react which in turn leads to a change in your skin.
 For example, the dry humid air could cause your skin to become dry and itchy, while intense heat can make your skin sweaty or itchy.
+Exposure to things like smoke and air pollutants can also cause eczema to appear.

 • Genetic factors, such as other members of your family also having eczema, can cause you to develop dermatitis.
 Being aware of your eczema type and triggers can help you and your family manage the condition.
+It's also possible that you have a genetic mutation that causes your skin's barrier function to not work as it should.

 • Allergies, such as hay fever and dust mites, can trigger eczema due to the body's immune system reacting to the symptoms that occur.
+You may be at a higher risk of eczema if you have a family history of asthma and/or anxiety.

 • Stress, as well as depression and anxiety, have been known to be linked to an increase in eczema flare-ups.
 It is important to minimise stress, not only for eczema, but because stress can contribute to a general decline in health and wellbeing.